Understanding and Applying the Sexual and Reproductive Health Equity (SRHE) Framework

 What happens next with the SRHE framework?

-We have already seen uptake of this framework and terminology by policymakers, researchers, and others working in contraceptive access.
-Over time, we anticipate that this will continue and will replace outdated or harmful ways of envisioning contraceptive access work.
-The SRHE lens also shapes several current projects that will directly change the contraceptive access landscape.
-These include the development of a measure of sexual and reproductive health and wellbeing, the revision of the Providing Quality Family Planning guidance, and work aimed at re-envisioning how contraceptive need, service delivery, and impact are measured.
-If you or your institution are interested in exploring this framework and how to integrate it in your work, please use any of the resources shared here or contact CECA for further assistance.
+The SRHE lens also shapes several ongoing projects that will directly change the contraceptive access landscape.
+These include the development of a measure of sexual and reproductive health and wellbeing, the implementation of updated guidance on Providing Quality Family Planning, and work aimed at re-envisioning how contraceptive need, service delivery, and impact are measured.